Honeybadger-Lost-and-Found/Lost-and-Found-frontend/README.md

  Lost-and-found is a web app that when someone  loses an item can post the name of that item and it's description.Also, when it is found by using the map , the other party can upload that image and where it is found  and search for the item that was lost.

 ## Technologies used:
-- React app and Express API
+API express server with the full CRUD functionality and React app for the frontend

-- Local API
+## NPM packages:
 - npm imageUploader
 - npm google location
 - npm materialize for styling